 Nate was elected by Utah’s lawyers to serve as president of the Utah State Bar during 2008-2009 which saw the tumult of the economic recession and tremendous strain on the profession.
 He handled delicate issues that year but was also fortunate enough to be at the helm when the Court and Bar launched the New Lawyer Training Program (mentoring) which later received the ABA’s E. Smythe Gambrell Professionalism Award (2013).
 He has served in other capacities, including as Bar Commissioner (2003-2010) and as president of Utah’s Young Lawyers (2001-2002).
 His bar president colleagues chose him to serve as president of the 16-state Western States Bar Conference in 2012-2013; he also served as president of the National Caucus of State Bar Associations (2014-2015).
 He served on the Utah Supreme Court’s Advisory Committee on Professionalism (2002-2014) and the Utah Supreme Court’s Committee on New Lawyer Training (2010-2014).
 He is a former Utah Bar Examiner and member of Utah’s Admissions Committee.
-In 2011 he was appointed to the ABA’s Standing Committee on Professionalism, and in 2016 to the ABA’s Center for Innovation (governing council).
+In 2011 he was appointed to the ABA’s Standing Committee on Professionalism, and in 2016 to the ABA’s Center for Innovation (Governing Council).
 He also serves in the ABA’s House of Delegates.
-Nate is on Executive Council of the National Conference of Bar Presidents, is NCBP Treasurer, and served as chair of NCBP’s Diversity Committee, as well as chair of NCBP’s 21st Century Lawyer Committee.
+Nate is on the Executive Council of the National Conference of Bar Presidents, is NCBP Treasurer, and served as chair of NCBP’s Diversity Committee, as well as chair of NCBP’s 21st Century Lawyer Committee.